-- Attach a discharge order from the hospital (signed script, discharge paperwork, electronic or verbal order and Title 19).
+- Attach a discharge order from the hospital (signed order, discharge paperwork and electronic or verbal order).
 Provide ICD-10, CPT codes and HCPC codes with frequency, duration and amount of units or visits being requested. - Fax request (form and discharge order) to 1-844-495-2361. - Please note: On the fax cover sheet and the prior authorization form, be sure to write URGENT DISCHARGE PLANNING.
 This will expedite the processing of the request and authorization will be received within 24 business hours of submission.